stoplightio/spectral/docs/guides/3-javascript.md

   - spectral:oas
 ```

-Here's an example that shows how to load an external API specification file, and an external YAML ruleset:
+Here's a script that shows how to load an external API specification file, and an external YAML ruleset:

 ```js
 // example-2.mjs